-The structure length are recorded in whole feet.
+The structure length is recorded in whole feet.
 The measurement is taken along the centerline of the bridge and back to back of backwalls of abutments or from paving notch to paving notch.
+Structure lengths shall be rounded up.
+For example 22.1 feet measured shall be coded as 23 feet.